laurie-boissay/LCDI/README.md

 #__________________________________________________________________________________________

-16/07/20 : Learning PHP, adding a include function to print menu.
+16/07/20 : Learning PHP, adding a include function to display menu.